To be eligible for admission, you must hold a qualifying upper secondary school degree, and you must have passed the

 The study places are divided between two quotas, 'quota 1' and 'quota 2'.
 Within each of the two quotas, the study places are allocated based on different criteria.

 Quota 1: Study places are allocated based on GPA

 Study places in quota 1 are allocated based on the applicants' grades.
 To be considered for a study place in quota 1, the grade point average of your qualifying degree must meet a minimum requirement.

-To be considered for a study place in quota 1, your GPA must be equivalent to 5,0 or higher in the Danish grading scale, or your grade in Mathematics must be equivalent to 7.0 or higher.
+To be considered for a study place in quota 1, your GPA must be equivalent to 5.0 or higher in the Danish grading scale, or your grade in Mathematics must be equivalent to 7.0 or higher.

 Please note that fulfilling the minimum requirement is no guarantee for admission.
 If there are more qualified applicants than study places, the study places are given to the applicants with the highest grade point averages.

 Quota 2: Study places are allocated based on an entrance examination

 After you submit your application, you will be invited to participate in an entrance examination.
-Participating puts you in a position for the quota of study places in quota 2.
+Participating puts you in a position for the study places in quota 2.
 The study places are offered to the applicants with the highest test scores.